MinntLeaf/TransitCurveFitter/Readme.md

 ### Data

-Some usable data genrated using 'pi' is included in this repo as `Data.txt`.
-It has a period of 'pi' and should return a period of aproximately 3.141 when used as input data.
+Some usable data generated using 'pi' is included in this repo as `Data.txt`.
+It has a period of 'pi' and should return a period of approximately 3.141 when used as input data.

 If you want to use different data, replace the data in the file `Data.txt` with your data.

-#### Data Formating
+#### Data Formatting

 Data should be input in the format (X Value),(Y Value),(Error).

 Commas "," are used as value separators.

-Numbers "1,2,3" and minus signs "-" will be converted into floating point values.
-All other charachters will be ignored.
+Numbers "1,2,3..." and minus signs "-" will be converted into floating point values.
+All other characters will be ignored.

-A line break signifies a new (X,Y,Error) entry.
+A line break signifies a new value (X,Y,Error) entry.
 Empty lines will be ignored.

-An error value does not need to be supplied, however, if an Error value is not given for 1 or more data points, it will be ignored for **all** of them.
+An Error value does not need to be supplied, however, if an Error value is not given for 1 or more data points, it will be ignored for **all** of them.

 Examples:

-   1,2,-3
+   1,-2,3

-   1 , 2 ,- 3
+   1 ,- 2 , 3

-   1     ,2,-  hello  3
+   1  hello    ,-    2,  hello  3

-   (1), 2, -(3)
+   (1), -2, (3)

-   1 , [2],-3hello
+   1 , -[2],3hello

-   1    ,2,-3
+   1    ,-2hello,3

-All will be interpreted as 1,2,-3
+All will be interpreted as 1,-2,3
+X = 1
+Y = -2
+Error = 3